 What is relevant life insurance?

-Relevant life policies provide life cover to dependents of the policy holder, with funds paid via a discretionary trust.
-The premiums are paid for by the company, rather than the employee, which results in a tax saving for the contractor.
+Relevant life policies provide life cover to the policyholder’s dependants, with funds paid via a discretionary trust.
+The company pays the premiums rather than the employee, resulting in a tax saving for the contractor.

-Not only can you take out a policy to protect you (the director), but you can also extend the cover to any of your staff, including your spouse – as long as they are receiving a salary from the company.
+You can take out a policy to protect yourself (the director) and extend the cover to any of your staff.
+This includes your spouse, provided they are receiving a salary from the company.

-The proceeds from an RLP claim, upon the policy holder’s death, are held in trust for your dependents, unlike the traditional ‘key man’ insurance policies which pay out to the company, and your dependents would be taxed on the income.
+The proceeds from an RLP claim, upon the policyholder’s death, are held in trust for the policyholder’s dependants.
+This differs from traditional ‘key man’ insurance policies, which payout to the company; your dependants would be taxed on the income.

 Why are relevant life policies tax efficient?

-- The premiums are paid from the company, not out of your personal post-tax income.
+- The company pays the premiums, not out of your personal post-tax income.

-- Although your dependents would benefit from a pay-out, the cover is not seen as a ‘benefit in kind’, so does not need to be included on your P11D form each year.
+- Although your dependants would benefit from a payout, the cover is not seen as a ‘benefit in kind’, so it does not need to be included on your P11D form each year.

 - The premiums should be an allowable expense, offset against your company’s Corporation Tax bill.
 See EIM15045.